mkdoc/mktoc/README.md

 implementation buffers incoming nodes and flushes them when the stream is ended writing the index nodes where necessary.

+When the first child of a heading is a link it is preserved and no automatic link is created, otherwise when creating links inline markup in the heading is discarded.

 If the `standalone` option is given then the incoming data is discarded and the document representing the index is flushed.